william-spongberg/william.spongberg.dev/README.md

 - [**Google Chrome Built-In AI Challenge**](https://github.com/Chillerbag/Applyify)

-  I recently competed in the Google AI Challenge, where myself and a friend created a Google Chrome extension using Google's new Gemini Nano, a locally-run and private AI model.
+  I recently competed in the Google AI Challenge, where myself and [Ethan Hawkins](https://www.linkedin.com/in/ethan-hawkins-24486a244/) created a Google Chrome extension using Google's new Gemini Nano, a locally-run and private AI model.
 Our extension, called Applify, streamlines the process of applying for jobs online by automatically finding the job's required skills, updating the user's resume and creating a draft cover letter.
 Find the challenge information [here](https://googlechromeai.devpost.com/).

 - [**Bouncy Balls**](https://github.com/william-spongberg/BouncyBalls)